SumoLogic-Labs/sumologic-prometheus-scraper/README.md

 For each target, you can provide a dictionary of labels to include (`include_labels`) or exclude (`exclude_labels`).
 If you are using include and exclude, then exclusion takes precedence.
 If you are using include then only metrics in the inclusion list will be sent to Sumo Logic, provided there is no exclusion list containing that same value.
 Both include and exclude lists support use of * and ? wildcards.

+### Removing Labels

+For each target, you can provide a list of label keys to remove before sending to Sumo Logic.
+These must be exact matches, no wild card support.

 ### Setup

 #### Create a hosted collector and HTTP source in Sumo